Remote work tips, from the experts

-- Creative Dwellings.
+Creative Dwellings.
 Don’t underestimate the power of a homemade fort!
-Not only fun to build, a fort can be a nice quiet place for kids to keep themselves occupied.
+Not only fun to build, but a fort can also be a nice quiet place for kids to keep themselves occupied.

 We understand this time is challenging for many people.
 If you’re looking for opportunities to work remotely in this uncertain time, learn about becoming a Liveops agent.